laggron42/Laggrons-Dumb-Cogs/docs/instantcommands.rst

 instead of deleting each time.

-You can have multiple listeners for the same event but with a different function name by using the :py:`instantcmd.utils.listener` decorator.
-It doesn't work like :py:`discord.ext.commands.Cog.listener`, it only exists so you can provide the name of the event you want to listen for.
+You can have multiple listeners for the same event but with a different function name by using the :func:`instantcmd.utils.listener` decorator.
+It doesn't work like :attr:`discord.ext.commands.Cog.listener`, it only exists so you can provide the name of the event you want to listen for.

 .. admonition:: Example